lee-zhg/watson-chatbot-bank-advanced/README.md

 1. Select the `Skills` tab in the left navigation tab.

-1. Select `watson-burger` tile to open it.
+1. Select `watson-banking` tile to open it.

 1. Click `Try it` link.
 The "Try it out` window open on the right.

     !["watson-burger Example"](docs/images/try_it20.png)

-1. The chatbot displays the greeting and show a list of items to order.
-Remember, when you tested the chatbot via `assistant preview link` environment, the list of items were displayed as `buttons`.
+1. The chatbot displays the greeting and show a list of services.

+##### Step 6.5.1 - Test Case #1

-1. Click `Burger` link.
-The chatbot types in `Order Burger` for you.
+1. Click `New account` task.
+The chatbot types in `New account` for you.

-1. Then, the chatbot replies
+1. Then, the chatbot understands your `newaccount` intent and prompts for additional information required for openning new account.
+It collects `@personalBusiness` entity by prompting

     ```
-    Thank you for your ordering.
-    What type of burger do you want (big mac, cheeseburger, double cheeseburger and etc)?
+    Is this for personal or business?
+    * Personal
+    * Business
     ```

-1. The chatbot also presents a burger type `dropdown list`.

-    !["watson-burger Example"](docs/images/try_it21.png)
+1. You may choose to type information any time you like.
+However, the chatbot presents an alternative for easy data entry.

-1. Select the `Cheese Burger` from the list.
+1. Select the `Personal` from the list.

-1. Next, the chatbot collects `burger size` information.

-1. Select `Large` option.

-1. Then, the chatbot collects dining location information and ask `Is this for dine in or to go?`
+1. Next, the chatbot collects information of `@accountType` entity.

-1. Select `To go` option.

-1. Now, the chatbot has all required information and completes the order by displaying

     ```
-    Enjoy your cheeseburger.
-We are preparing your to-go order
+    What type of bank account do you like to open?
+    * Saving account
+    * Checking account
+    * Credit card account
     ```

-    >**Note**: The chatbot completes the order by displaying the message in larger font.
-It's possible to use HTML tags to format the messages.
-This can be done by directly editing JSON obejcts.
-However, it's up to your application to render the HTML tags properly.
+1. Select `Saving account` option.

+1. The chatbot has successfully collected two information required to open a new account.
+It displays message below to mark the end of the conversation.

+    ```
+    Thank you for banking with us.
+New personal saving account was opened.
+    ```

+    >**Note**: In the real world use case, the chatbot will pass the collected information to the back end service(s) to complete the `New account` transaction at this point.
+Integrating chatbot with other services/systems is not covered in this repo.

-##### Order #2
+##### Step 6.5.2 - Test Case #2

-1. If you prefer to provide all required information when making a purchase, you can type a complete sentence.
-For example, `have a large cheeseburger to go`.
+1. If you prefer to provide all required information when talking to the chatbot, you can feel free to type a complete sentence.
+For example, `Open a new personal saving account please`.

 1. The chatbot parses the sentence and extracts useful information.
 It recognizes that it has all required information.
-So, it completes the order by displaying a message.
+So, it completes the conversation by displaying a message.

     ```
-    Thank you for your ordering.
+    Thank you for banking with us.
+New personal saving account was opened.
-    Enjoy your hamburger.
-We are preparing your to-go order
     ```

+    !["watson-burger Example"](docs/images/try_it21.png)

+1. The `New Account` node required both `@personalBusiness` and `@accountType`.
+Since you provided both required information when you make request, the chatbot grabs all required information and complete the conversation.

+1. The `intent` and `entity` information in the current context are available on the `Try it` UI.
+As the above screen shot shows, the chatbot identified
+    * `#newaccount` as intent
+    * entity `@personalBusiness` as `personal`.
+    * entity `@accountType` as `saving account`.

+##### Step 6.5.3 - Test Case #3

+1. You can also provide partial required information when talking to the chatbot.
+For example, `Open a new business account please`.

+1. The chatbot parses the sentence and extracts useful information.
+It recognizes
+    * `#newaccount` as intent
+    * entity `@personalBusiness` as `personal`.

     !["watson-burger Example"](docs/images/try_it22.png)

-1. The original `order burger` node required both `burger type` and `dining location`.
-Then, you added a third required information as `burger size` in the last exercise.
-Since you provided all 3 required information when you make order, the chatbot grabs all required information and complete the order.
-It displays message `Enjoy your cheeseburger.
-We are preparing your to-go order`.

-10. The `intent` and `entity` information in the current context are available on the `Try it` UI.
-As the above screen shot shows, the chatbot identified
-    * `#order` as intent
-    * entity `@mac_size` as `large`.
-This entity identifies `burger size`.
-    * entity `@category` as `burger`.
-This entity identifies `food category`.
-    * entity `@burger` as `cheeseburger`.
-This entity identifies `burger type`.
-    * entity `@mac_place` as `to-go`.
-This entity identified `dining location`.

-##### Order #3

-1. For the next order, order a big mac by entering `have a hamburger please`.

-1. Because two of the three required information are missing, now you'll be prompted twice to provide `burger size` and `dining location` information.
+1. Next, the chatbot collects information of `@accountType` entity.

+    ```
+    What type of bank account do you like to open?
+    * Saving account
+    * Checking account
+    * Credit card account
+    ```

+1. Select `Checking account` option.

+1. Now, the chatbot has has all required information to open a new account.
+It displays message below to mark the end of the conversation.

+    ```
+    Thank you for banking with us.
+New business checking account was opened.
+    ```

 ## License